 The increased frequency and intensity of storms also poses a severe threat to waterborne transportation.
-Ports are located at low-lying areas and are at extreme risk of damage from flooding, sea level rises and hurricanes.
+Ports are located in low-lying areas and are at extreme risk of damage from flooding, sea level rises and hurricanes.
 Six of the nation’s top 10 freight ports are threatened by climate-induced sea level rises.
-Imports and exports of food, petroleum products and nearly all other goods are at risk.
+Imports and exports of food, petroleum products, and nearly all other goods are at risk.
 Rising sea levels can also lower bridge clearances, potentially further limiting waterborne traffic.

 Many climate change-related events pose threats to airborne transportation.
 Efficient aviation relies on strict schedules with thousands of aircraft aloft at the same time.
 Delays in one part of the system could have national or even international repercussions.
-Air freight is very sensitive to supply chain disruptions due to the extreme safety conditions required for flight.
+Airfreight is very sensitive to supply chain disruptions due to the extreme safety conditions required for flight.

-Changes in the incidence of thunderstorms, tornados and snow will affect flight schedules.
-Many of the nation’s major airports are located in low-lying areas at risk of climate-induced flooding: New Orleans, New York City, Miami and San Francisco.
+Changes in the incidence of thunderstorms, tornados, and snow will affect flight schedules.
+Many of the nation’s major airports are located in low-lying areas at risk of climate-induced flooding: New Orleans, New York City, Miami, and San Francisco.
 High temperatures can damage runways, leading to frequent repairs and more congestion.

 Different modes are affected differently by climate change.
 Now that you understand the threats each transportation mode faces, you can determine the most likely disruptions your freight might encounter.

 No company can entirely avoid all disasters, but when you’re prepared, you can significantly reduce the number and severity of disruptions that affect your supply chain.
-How can you be proactive about natural disasters?

 If you want to minimize the impact of climate disruptions, then you’ll have to plan ahead and be ready to act on your risk mitigation plan.